Eileen-S-code/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis

 ## Overview of the analysis
 The company Pewlett Hackard is preparing to employees from the baby boom era's retirement which has been called the "silver tsunami".
-In order to prepare management wants to determine how many employees are about to retire in role and how many employees are eligible to be part of the mentorship program.
+In order to prepare management wants to determine how many employees are about to retire in each role and how many employees are eligible to be part of the mentorship program.

 ## Results:
 - Senior roles(engineer and staff) will experience the most loss of employees